 The natural beauty that is found throughout the trail is something you will not soon forget.
 If you have any questions at all about the hike or want to learn more, do not hesitate to write in the comments below.

 » If you are looking to relax after a day at the hot springs, feel free to check out the guide to the nearby Caldeira Velha thermal pools.
 It will be a great way to rest after a day of hiking.

 6) Where to Stay on Sao Miguel

 There are two main ways to go here – either browse through Booking.com to find the best hotel that fits your budget and style or check out Airbnb which might have more options.

-There are a few main towns around the island but if you are looking for the most happening spot that would be in Ponta Delgada.
-There are way more accommodation and restaurant options here than any other location on the island.
 If you want to get a little further away you can also check out the town of Furnas, which is home to several natural hot springs.
-Here are some hotel recommendations for each:

 That about does it for a recap of the Praia – Lagoa do Fogo hike!
 Check out the Azores page for more itineraries and guides for what else these islands have to offer.